Clean language

-Clean language is a technique primarily used in counseling, psychotherapy and coaching but now also used in education, business, organisational change and health.
+Clean language is a technique originally used in counseling, psychotherapy and coaching but now also used in education, business, organisational change and health.
 It has been applied as a research interview technique called clean language interviewing.

 Clean language aims to support clients in discovering and developing their own symbols and metaphors, rather than the therapist/coach/interviewer suggesting or contributing their own framing of a topic.
 In other words, instead of "supporting" the client by offering them ready-made metaphors, when the counselor senses that a metaphor would be useful or that a metaphor is conspicuously absent, the counselor asks the client, "And that's like what?"
 The client is invited to invent their own metaphor.

 Clean language was devised by David J. Grove in the 1980s as a result of his work on clinical methods for resolving clients' traumatic memories.
 Psychotherapist Cei Davies Linn was closely involved in the early evolution and development of Grove's work such as Clean Language and Epistemological Metaphors.
 Grove realized many clients were describing their symptoms in metaphors drawn from the words of previous therapists, instead of from their own experience.

 Clean language also is the basis for symbolic modeling, a stand-alone method and process for psychotherapy and coaching developed by James Lawley and Penny Tompkins; for clean space; and for systemic modelling, applied in organisational development.
 Clean language can also be used in addition to a therapist or coach's existing approach.